Co-founder at Movinhand & Enrollhand

 Many people listen to the radio even if they don’t intend to – at work or a mall.
 Making them hear your ads over and over could help you achieve exactly that.

 Other than that, there aren’t many advantages to promoting your school on the radio:

 |Good for building brand awareness||Its share of media consumption keeps decreasing|

 |You can reach even people who don’t usually listen to the radio||It’s very cluttered – too many ads, this decreases the chance that yours will be the one that gets remembered|

 Table 2.
 Benefits and drawbacks of advertising educational services on the radio.

 Some of the drawbacks are also shared by the direct mail.
-Which, if written by a professional, can be effective.
+Which, if written by a professional sales copywriter, can sometimes be effective with an older demographic.
 But it’s expensive, intrusive, and doesn’t build a relationship.

 This doesn’t make it a good choice for selling educational services, which are never an impulse purchase.

 Your letter won’t be the only one in their mailbox.
 And, you don’t want people to associate your brand with unwanted flyers or junk mail.